kepamarcin/mayows/site/content/pages/our-people.md

           <p class="details-position">
             Sam is the Managing Director of Mayo Projects.</p>
             <p>He has nearly 30 years of work experience as Director, Engineer and Project Manager in multi-disciplinary construction projects in Ireland, the UK, and Internationally.
 Prior to setting up his current company, Sam worked for multi-national world leading, engineering consultancy organizations, in the water sector.</p>
             <p class="">Sam has a wide range of expertise, specifically in the water and environment sector.
-He has overtaken projects such as WWTP, industrial water treatment, Water supply schemes, sludge, and many more.
+He has managed projects such as WWTP, industrial water treatment, Water supply schemes, sludge, and many more.
 Key projects he has been involved in include:</p>
             <ul>
               <li>Al Khor Sewage Treatment Plant Extension, Qatar</li>
               <li> Mutton Island Waste Water Treatment works, Ireland</li>